Phonological development: 4 months

 At 4 months, infants still prefer infant-directed speech to adult-directed speech.
 Whereas 1-month-olds only exhibit this preference if the full speech signal is played to them, 4-month-old infants prefer infant-directed speech even when just the pitch contours are played.
 This shows that between 1 and 4 months of age, infants improve in tracking the suprasegmental information in the speech directed at them.
 By 4 months, finally, infants have learned which features they have to pay attention to at the suprasegmental level.

 5 months

 Babies prefer to hear their own name to similar-sounding words.
 It is possible that they have associated the meaning “me” with their name, although it is also possible that they simply recognize the form because of its high frequency.

 6 months

 With increasing exposure to the ambient language, infants learn not to pay attention to sound distinctions that are not meaningful in their native language, e.g., two acoustically different versions of the vowel /i/ that simply differ because of inter-speaker variability.
 By 6 months of age infants have learned to treat acoustically different sounds that are representations of the same sound category, such as an /i/ spoken by a male versus a female speaker, as members of the same phonological category /i/.
+Longitudinal research has shown that these phonological abstraction abilities change developmentally across the first year and predict early vocabulary size.